 Full time appointments would be for a period of 12 months with negotiation on longer contract length possible if a part-time working pattern is requested.

-Application will be by personal statement of < 200 words indicating your reasons for applying and supply evidence in your e-portfolio of your interest and suitability.
-The posts will be advertised via email from the deanery when they are released.
+Application will be by personal statement of a maximum 300 words indicating your reasons for applying and supply evidence in your e-portfolio of your interest and suitability.

-Trainees will be interviewed in early 2019 (date tbc) by Dr Dominic Hares (TPD for Paediatric Cardiology), a Paediatric TPD and deanery representatives.
+Trainees will be interviewed on Monday 21st January 2019 at HEE, Willow Terrace, Leeds by Dr Dominic Hares (TPD for Paediatric Cardiology), and Dr Karin Schwarz (Head of School of Paediatrics).

 The Paediatric Cardiologist at the interview has the final say on appointability to the role.
 If posts remain unfilled due to a lack of suitable applicants then the posts would be re-advertised on a national basis.